-No matter how mentally tough a person is, emotions are a very powerful part of our lives.
-And there are times when the emotions of a moment overwhelm us.
+No matter how mentally tough a person is, how we feel is a very powerful part of our lives.
+And there are times when the feelings of a moment overwhelm us.
 It might be grief at the loss of a family member or sadness because of a broken relationship.
 It might be anxious thoughts when dealing with a rebellious teen.
 It might be an overwhelming sense of love at the sight of your spouse or pride in watching your child succeed.
+But did you know you can control your emotions?

 1. You can be the boss of your thoughts.

 Don’t let yourself believe that you have no authority over your own thoughts.
-[Tweet This] Emotions certainly affect our thoughts, but our thoughts can also be used to guide our emotions, either by strengthening them or by countering them.
+Emotions certainly affect our thoughts, but our thoughts also can be used to guide our emotions, by strengthening them or by countering them.
 Your thoughts and your emotions, although strongly linked, are not automatically the same.
 Try to look at your situation objectively.
 And maybe even bounce it off a trusted friend who can see your situation with less bias to help you sort out your thoughts.

 2. You can be the boss of your actions.